colinsauze/introduction-to-latex/_episodes/05-styling.md

 > ~~~
 > {: .latex}
 > > ## Solution
-> > 1. enumerate and giga
+> > 1. enumerate, giga and mega.
 > > 2.
-Allows us to use the \byte in siunitx, since bytes aren't actually an SI unit
-> > 3.
 Makes the separator between each 3 digits a comma instead of the default space.
 > {: .solution}
 {: .challenge}